 Our results of operations depend on our ability to manage our costs and expenses.
-We expect our costs and expenses to continue to increase as we grow our business and attract more buyers and merchants to our platform.
-Our costs of revenues consist primarily of payment processing fees paid to third party online payment platforms, costs associated with the operation of our platform and others, such as costs and expenses attributable to merchandise sales, fulfillment fees, merchant support services, bandwidth and server costs, amortizations, depreciation and maintenance costs, payroll, employee benefits and share-based compensation expenses, call center, surcharges and other expenses directly attributable to the online marketplace services.
+We expect our costs and expenses to continue to increase as we grow our business and attract and retain buyers and merchants for our businesses.
+Our costs of revenues consist primarily of payment processing fees paid to third party online payment platforms, costs associated with the operation of our platforms and others, such as costs and expenses attributable to merchandise sales, fulfillment fees, merchant support services, bandwidth and server costs, amortizations, depreciation and maintenance costs, payroll, employee benefits and share-based compensation expenses, call center, surcharges and other expenses directly attributable to the online marketplace services.
 In addition, we have invested significantly in marketing activities to promote our brand and our products and services.
-Our sales and marketing expenses increased from RMB27,174.2 million in 2019 to RMB41,194.6 million in 2020 and further to RMB44,801.7 million (US\$7,030.4 million) in 2021, while sales and marketing expenses as a percentage of our revenues decreased from 90.2% in 2019 to 69.2% in 2020, and further decreased to 47.7% in 2021
+Our sales and marketing expenses increased from RMB41,194.6 million in 2020 to RMB44,801.7 million in 2021 and further to RMB54,343.7 million (US\$7,879.1 million) in 2022, while sales and marketing expenses as a percentage of our revenues decreased from 69.2% in 2020 to 47.7% in 2021, and further decreased to 41.6% in 2022.

 We believe our marketplace model has significant operating leverage and enables us to realize structural cost savings.
-We achieve economies of scale in our operation as a wider selection of merchandise attracts a larger number of buyers, which in turn drives an increase in the scale of our sales volume and attracts more merchants to our platform.
+We achieve economies of scale in our operation as a wider selection of merchandise attracts and retains a larger number of buyers, which in turn drives an increase in our scale and attracts more merchants to our platforms.
 In addition, our scale creates value for our merchants by providing an effective channel for selling large volumes of products.
-We believe this value proposition will make our platform more attractive to merchants and further increase their sales and spending on our platform.
+We believe this value proposition will make our platforms more attractive to merchants and further increase their sales and spending on our platforms.
 This business model also enables us to avoid the costs, risks and capital requirements associated with sourcing merchandise or holding inventory.